Jaxsbr/Jank/docs/meta-progression-milestones.md

 ## Configs (all typed, no magic numbers)
 - `MetaUpgradeConfig`: caps/defaults (existing).
-- `MetaProgressionTestConfig`: milestone awards (existing; can be disabled when points loop is on).
-- `MetaPointsConfig`: point awards per kill and/or per run, costs for upgrades.
+- `MetaPointsConfig`: point awards per kill and/or per run, costs for upgrades (to be created).

 ## Technical Notes
 - Keep tiles VFX-only per `docs/hive-tiles.md`.